-The Career Services Office is located in the Bell Building, Suite 400 and is open to assist students and alumni with career development needs.
+The Career Services Office is located in Whitley Hall, Room 219 and is open to assist students and alumni with career development needs, career counseling and job search resources.
 Our mission is to help our students to develop a career goal and a career plan that will allow all students and alumni to choose and attain a rewarding career.
 Some of the services provided are full and part-time job listings, resume and cover letter critique, interview coaching, career assessment and exploration, and internship/co-op opportunities.
-Some other services offered are help with researching occupations, job hunting techniques and access to employment opportunities, and recruiting/ interviewing events.
+Some other services offered are help with researching occupations, job hunting techniques, online job bank, access to employment opportunities, and recruiting/ interviewing events.
+We also assist with student and alumni employment needs through career fairs and on campus interview events.
 To schedule an appointment, contact the Career Services Office (334-241-9763).